LIUHankai/LIUHankai.github.io/_pages/about.md

 - *2025.Fall*, Computer Hardware Fundamentals

 # 🎖️ Honors and Awards
+- *2023.12* Participated in the 1st National Training for College Cybersecurity Teachers (2 representatives from Tianjin University)
 - *2023.12* Best Paper Award of IEEE Cybermatics Congress 2023

 # 📖 Educations